 Known for her feisty edge and knack for comedy, it’s no surprise that Rachael Harris got her start in LA performing with the esteemed LA improv troupe THE GROUNDLINGS.
-Since then she has built a career in film and television, appearing in TV shows such as THE DAILY SHOW, THE SARAH SILVERMAN PROGRAM, RENO 911!, THE WEST WING, CURB YOUR ENTHUSIASM, SUITS, NEW GIRL, and MODERN FAMILY.
-Her films include comedic roles in mockumentaries such as BEST IN SHOW, A MIGHTY WIND and FOR YOUR CONSIDERATION, with one of her most memorable roles as Ed Helms’ overbearing fiancé in THE HANGOVER.
+She has appeared in TV shows such as THE DAILY SHOW, THE SARAH SILVERMAN PROGRAM, RENO 911!, THE WEST WING, CURB YOUR ENTHUSIASM, SUITS, NEW GIRL, and MODERN FAMILY.
+Her films include BEST IN SHOW, A MIGHTY WIND and FOR YOUR CONSIDERATION, with one of her most memorable roles as Ed Helms’ overbearing fiancé in THE HANGOVER.
 She was also nominated for the Independent Spirit Award for Best Female Lead for her role in the indie hit, NATURAL SELECTION.
-Currently, she plays Dr. Linda Martin in the FOX television series LUCIFER.
+Currently, she plays Dr. Linda Martin in the Netflix television series LUCIFER.

 Amber directs both film and theatre professionally.
 After completing her MFA in Directing at Baylor University, Amber began working with new media production company WILL Interactive, where she has directed and written over one dozen feature-length interactive films.
 She was an Associate Producer for the Emmy Award-winning Kennedy Center Honors, where she produced biography films for Tom Hanks and Lily Tomlin.
 She has also produced and directed several short films, including The Gift, Missy and 9 Days Later.
 She has been called the “rising star” of the DC theatre directors and her stage work has been hailed by the Washington Post as “intense and visually striking” as well as “polished and perceptive.”